 Woman sentenced for assault, drugs

-Oct.
-20—MANKATO — A Mankato woman who hit another woman in the face with a bottle and soon after was caught with drugs in a vehicle was sentenced to over five months in jail.
+MANKATO — A Mankato woman who hit another woman in the face with a bottle and soon after was caught with drugs in a vehicle was sentenced to more than five months in jail.

 Botobayto Mark Ogud, 23, pleaded guilty to separate felony assault and drug possession charges and was sentenced Tuesday in Blue Earth County District Court.

 On Jan.
-1 Ogud repeatedly hit a woman she knows then hit her in the face with an empty liquor bottle during an argument at a Mankato residence, according to a court complaint.
+1 Ogud repeatedly hit a woman she knows, then she later hit her in the face with an empty liquor bottle during an argument at a Mankato residence, according to a court complaint.
 The other woman went to the emergency room at the Mayo Clinic Health System hospital in Mankato and was treated for a cut above her eye.

 Before emergency room staff called police, a Mankato officer found Ogud and a man in a vehicle in the closed Riverfront Park the early morning of Jan.
 2.